UMWEDU/umw-study-sync/_areas of study/chemistry.md

 ---
 ID: 83
 post_title: Chemistry
-author: ntrenis
+author: Neva Trenis
 post_excerpt: ""
 layout: areas
 permalink: /study/areas/chemistry/index.html
 published: true
 post_date: 2015-07-28 18:06:57
-wpcf-degree-awarded: '<p class="p2"><span style="font-size: 12.0pt">Students majoring in Chemistry who complete all requirements earn the degree of Bachelor of Science (B.S.) in Chemistry.</span></p>'
+wpcf-degree-awarded: '<p class="p2"><span style="font-size: 12.0pt;">Students majoring in Chemistry who complete all requirements earn the degree of Bachelor of Science (B.S.) in Chemistry.</span></p>'
 wpcf-home-page-feature: >
   http://www.umw.edu/study/wp-content/uploads/sites/5/2015/07/Nicole-Crowder-1e.jpg
 wpcf-value-proposition: "Our bachelor's program in chemistry takes you beyond beakers and test tubes, deep into a discipline that touches every aspect of our lives.
 Core courses in organic, analytical, and physical chemistry spark important connections between physics and math, biology and medicine.
 Hands-on opportunities and research in our-state-of-the-art labs put you in a position to make breakthroughs that matter."